-Inspired by an expedition on the Lower Mississippi River in 2017, The Village Canoe is borne of the things we did and people met across seven weeks immersed in the outdoors.
+Inspired by an expedition on the Lower Mississippi River in 2017, The Village Canoe is borne of the experiences and people met across seven weeks immersed in the outdoors.
 Paddling in one vessel and camping every day became pared-down, fundamental expressions of the many dimensions of everyday life.

-This unique venue of “floating artist residency” holds space for up to six participants — chosen through an open-call application — and one registered Maine guide to paddle and camp “expedition style” for 10 days in late summer of 2019.
-The route will navigate from a tidal river, one which courses through the interior and flows outward, to the Maine coastline, following portions of the ME Island Trail and accessible islands.
+This unique venue of “floating artist residency” held space for 10 participants — chosen through an open-call application — and one registered Maine guide to paddle and camp “expedition style” for 10 days from August 23 - September 1, 2019.
+The route navigates the Lower Penobscot River, a tidal section coursing from Bangor and flows outward, to the Maine coastline, and finishing in Brooklin at the WoodenBoat School.

 By fostering an interdisciplinary cohort of participants, The Village Canoe aims to become an accessible opportunity for new creative voices, both emerging artists and established career artists.
 On the inaugural residency, The 2019 Village Canoe hosted painters, mixed-media artists, art educators, a puppeteer, a dancer, a photographer, cartoonist, 3-D fabricator/builder, printmakers, an anthropogastronomer, with lots of crossover and interdisciplinary practices, therein.

 Physically: Roughly 16' x 40’ Stimson Bow-Roof Shed (traditionally: boat storage, greenhouses)

 Stacking functions: Canoe workshop + Canoe storage + Exhibition venue + Community event space (seasonal)

 Aesthetically: Kind of looks like an upside-down canoe!

 Sustainability: Future dreams include a small solar array to power electronics (V.R. headsets, projector, audio equipment, etc.)